US to send 3,000 additional troops to Poland, officials say

 The Biden administration has urged American citizens to leave Ukraine now, stressing it will not send US troops into Ukraine to help them flee the country if there is a Russian invasion.

-While the United States does not have any ships in the Black Sea currently, the US Navy has sent four additional destroyers to Europe in recent weeks.
+While the United States does not have any ships in the Black Sea currently, the US Navy has sent four additional destroyers to Europe in recent weeks.—Reuters

 Comments